-The one-day interactive workshops, developed and led by Kirsty Jackson Perrin, reveal a powerful step-by-step framework which equips students with the know-how to develop a strong sense of purpose and improved self-belief.
+The one-day workshop, developed and led by Kirsty Jackson Perrin, reveals a powerful step-by-step framework which equips students with the know-how to develop a strong sense of purpose and improved self-belief.
 This inspires students to set their intention, calm unwanted stress and anxiety, and skillfully transform their daily thoughts and habits to confidently work towards achieving their desired assessment and exam results.

 Just as your vital signs are assessed by the NHS (blood pressure, temperature and pulse), so too should we all keep a check on our Mindset VITALS® to ensure good mental health.

 "Whatever the mind can conceive and believe, it can achieve."

 When students regularly check in on their Mindset VITALS®, they become consciously aware of the nature of their thoughts and whether they are hindering or helping them.
 If thoughts are full of worry, frustration and negativity, that will be evidenced by their emotions and behaviour.
 This can have a detrimental effect whilst students prepare for their important assessments and exams, equally interviews for employment.

 We explore the six Mindset VITALS® to help students flip that narrative that leads to momentous shifts...